Back to news

 Custom agentsREST API30 minutes

 The framework support checks out.
-Mem0's integrations page lists official LangChain (and LangGraph) and CrewAI support, AutoGen is covered in the docs, and there's a documented OpenClaw plugin that auto-captures and auto-recalls memories.
+Mem0's integrations page (opens in a new tab) lists official LangChain (and LangGraph) and CrewAI support, AutoGen is covered in the docs (opens in a new tab), and there's a documented OpenClaw plugin (opens in a new tab) that auto-captures and auto-recalls memories.
 The "built-in, 2 minutes" label for OpenClaw is our characterization rather than a vendor claim, but the integration itself is real.

 Pros and Cons